Close

 Who Needs a Visa?

 Citizens from certain countries require a visa before travel, including most African nations, some Middle Eastern countries, and select Asian territories.
+Citizens of countries not included in the visa-free list will need to apply for a visa prior to travel.
 Additionally, travelers planning stays exceeding visa-free limits or engaging in work, study, or business activities beyond tourism must obtain appropriate visas.

 Transit and Special Cases